Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: NASA, public infrastructure, and industry implementation

 Industrial execution matters because many of the relevant controls are operational rather than conceptual.
 Public Starlink maneuver reporting has already shown the value of operator-level transparency, even though the current reporting regime remains incomplete and the metrics themselves require normalization \cite{SpaceXStarlink2022,SpaceXSemiannual2025Jul,StarlinkAerospaceAmerica2025}.
 The same lesson applies to disposal reliability and system outages: without structured disclosure, external oversight cannot distinguish a challenging environment from poor operational practice.

-Prepared servicing is the most credible debris-related commercial market segment.
+Prepared servicing is presently the least institutionally constrained operator-procured debris-control service class.
 Astroscale announced in June 2025 that ELSA-M completed critical design review, targets a 2026 launch, and is majority privately funded, with co-funding from the UK Space Agency via ESA and from Eutelsat \cite{AstroscaleELSAMCDR2025}.
-That is exactly the type of hybrid service market likely to mature first: prepared satellites, identifiable customers, pre-agreed interfaces, and contractable performance.
-By contrast, a purely private spot market for remediation of unprepared legacy derelicts is much harder to finance because both the benefits and the legal control are diffuse.
+The relevant point is not ``commercial'' appeal in the abstract, but counterpart structure: prepared satellites provide identifiable customers, pre-agreed interfaces, and auditable performance.
+By contrast, remediation of unprepared legacy derelicts is not well suited to decentralized bilateral procurement because both benefit incidence and legal authority are diffuse.